SchoolBy/SchoolBy/README.md

 Hi.
-This is SchoolBy Used to Bypa5s Schools with games Lots of games coming soon
+This is SchoolBy Used to play games